Better Upload

 });

-You can install it via the shadcn CLI:
+Install it via the shadcn CLI:

 npx shadcn@latest add "https://better-upload.js.org/r/upload-button.json"